Jordan Coghlan

-Jordan Coghlan (born 30 October 1992) is an Irish rugby union player who is currently unattached.
-His preferred position is flanker.
+Jordan Coghlan (born 30 October 1992) is an Irish rugby union player who currently plays in the All Ireland League for amateur side Terenure College RFC.
+His preferred position is Number 8.
 He has previously played for Nottingham in the RFU Championship, Leicester Tigers in Premiership Rugby as well as Leinster and Munster in Ireland.

 Career

 Leinster

 Coghlan made his Leinster debut on 8 September 2012, coming off the bench against Dragons.
 He was part of the Leinster A team that won the British and Irish Cup in 2013.

 Munster

 Coghlan made his Munster debut on 13 September 2015, coming off the bench against Ospreys in the second game of the 2015–16 Pro12.
 He scored his first try for Munster in the 35-27 win against Cardiff Blues on 17 October 2015.
 Coghlan made his first start for Munster against Scarlets on 23 October 2015.

 Nottingham

 Ahead of the 2016–17 season, Coghlan left Munster to join English RFU Championship side Nottingham.